 The six-week private workshop involves the following:

 Each Monday, you’ll receive a packet of instructional materials along with an assignment.
-By Saturday, you’ll submit a flash (it is up to you whether you’d like to submit the assigned flash or a different one); by the end of the day Sunday, I’ll have returned your flash with comments/critique.
+By noon Sunday, you’ll submit a flash (it is up to you whether you’d like to submit the assigned flash or a different one); by the end of the day Monday, I’ll have returned your flash with comments/critique.
 On Monday, we begin again.
 During the week, I am free for any discussion regarding the instructional materials, the assignment, your submitted flash, and the like.
 Also, you can turn in a revision of the weekly assignment at any time during the workshop, so you’ll be submitting up to twelve (12) pieces for critical feedback.
 Here is the weekly schedule:

 Flash Fiction Six-Week Private Workshop w/Revisions